cymrucoder/doc-stats/README.md

 java -jar DocumentStats-1.0.jar [file]

-## Assumptions
+## Design decisions and assumptions

+* The file isn't read until the statistic methods run, as it may have changed since the constructor was run
-* Case is insensitive, count upper and lower case letters together
+* Case is insensitive, so count upper and lower case letters together
-* Average character count returns as a string - while you could return a rounded double it's not precise
+* The average character count returns as a string - while you could return a rounded double it's not precise
 * Trailing lines without a line break aren't included - so an empty file has no lines
-* Most common *letter*, so we can ignore numbers and other symbols (including extended Unicode points)
+* The requirement is for the most common *letter*, so we can ignore numbers and other symbols (including extended Unicode points)

 ## Todo